-The Bachelor of Arts, Bachelor of Civil Law, and Master of Law and Taxation degrees may be undertaken in seven years, in which the requirements for the first two degrees are completed in a six year combined arts and law program and the seventh year devoted to the specialized study of tax law.
+The Bacherlor of Arts, Bachelor of Civil Law, and Master of Law and Taxation degrees may be undertaken in seven years, in which the requirements for the first two degrees are completed in a six year combined arts and law program and the seventh year devoted to the specialized study of tax law.
 In addition to the courses required to be completed for the arts and general law degrees, the following courses are included by students in the taxation program, either as electives or in pursuing their field of concentration in their undergraduate work:

-Business Administration; advanced accounting, cost accounting, auditing, municipal and governmental accounting, and C.P.A. problems.
+Business Administration; advanced accounting, cost accounting, auditing, and municipal and governmental accounting.